-Strategy 1 Details For rmative Rev iews Strategy 1: Hire only highly effective staff members to fill all vacant positions.
-Formative Strategy's Expected Result/Impact: Increase student achievement on STAAR by 5% and decrease achievement gaps between ELs, African Americans, and Special Education students to no more than 10 % by the end of the school year Staff Responsible for Monitoring: Principal Nov Feb June Strategy 2 Details For rmative Rev iews Strategy 2: Encourage all teachers to obtain ESL and GT certification.
-Formative Strategy's Expected Result/Impact: Increase the number of students receiving instruction from a teacher with specialized training Staff Responsible for Monitoring: Campus Administrators Nov June Strategy 3 Details For Formative Reviews Strategy 3: Assess the staff development needs and develop staff development growth plans (part of highly effective intervention plan) for all Formative teachers not meeting the standards for highly effective teachers.
-Strategy's Expected Result/Impact: Increase student achievement on STAAR by 5% and decrease achievement gaps between ELs, African Americans, and Special Education students to no more than 10 % by the end of the school year Staff Responsible for Monitoring: Campus Administrators Nov Feb June Strategy 4 Details For mative Revi iews Strategy 4: Evaluate campus Teacher Induction Program/Mentorship initiatives and make changes to improve the program efforts to retain Formative Strategy's Expected Result/Impact: Decrease the teacher turn over rate by 10%.
-Staff Responsible for Monitoring: Campus Administrators Nov Feb June No Progress Accomplished - Continue/Modify X Discontinue е • •
+Strategy 1 Details For Formative Reviews Strategy 1: Hire only highly effective staff members to fill all vacant positions.
+Formative Strategy's Expected Result/Impact: Increase student achievement on STAAR by 5% and decrease achievement gaps between ELs, African Americans, and Special Education students to no more than 10 % by the end of the school year Staff Responsible for Monitoring: Principal Nov June Strategy 2 Details For rmative Rev iews Strategy 2: Have teachers provide ESL/GT strategies to students after acquiring ESL and GT certification.
+Formative Strategy's Expected Result/Impact: Increase the number of students receiving instruction from a teacher with specialized training Staff Responsible for Monitoring: Campus Administrators Nov Nov Feb

+Strategy 3 Details For Formative Reviews Strategy 3: Assess the staff development needs and develop staff development growth plans (part of highly effective intervention plan) for all Formative 1 teachers not meeting the standards for highly effective teachers.
+Strategy's Expected Result/Impact: Increase student achievement on STAAR by 5% and decrease achievement gaps between ELs, African Americans, and Special Education students to no more than 10 % by the end of the school year Staff Responsible for Monitoring: Campus Administrators Nov Feb June Strategy 4 Details For mative Rev iews Strategy 4: Evaluate campus Teacher Induction Program/Mentorship initiatives and make changes to improve the program efforts to retain Strategy's Expected Result/Impact: Decrease the teacher turn over rate by 10%.
+Staff Responsible for Monitoring: Campus Administrators Nov Feb June No Progress Continue/Modify X Discontinue ;